-Our bees are not treated with miticides.
-We use no chemicals, essential oils, or other miticides on our honey bees.
-We raise queens to head new colonies and nucs from the most productive, gentlest, and best surviving colonies that we have.
-Our queens and bees are derived from VSH Carniolan, Russian, and local stock.
+Our bees are selected for mite resistance.
+We raise queens to head new colonies and nucs from the most mite resistant, productive, and easy to work colonies that we have.
+Our bees are derived from VSH Carniolan, Russian, and local stock.
 In addition, there are many Italian type queens in the local population.
 The end result is that our bees are mutts.
 Virgin queens will mate with approximately 10 to 20 drones in our local area.
 Because of this, each colony has a combination of many traits that are derived from the drones' and the queen's heritage.
 All our locally raised queens are open mated at our mating yards in the Blacksburg, VA area.
-Since 2010 we have not used southern packages to replace stock in our apiaries.
+Since 2011 we have not used southern packages to replace stock in our apiaries.
 All our bees are derived from our own colonies or other local sources.
 As a way to add diversity, we occasionally bring in queens from beekeepers that share our beekeeping philosophies.

 In addition, honey production is an important part of sustaining our beekeeping operation.
 Colonies that can not produce large enough populations to produce excess honey do not survive in the wild.
 Because of this critical characteristic of the honey bee, we strive to keep strong productive colonies.
 The best of these will be included in our breeding program.